-The word Lumber and Timber are often used synonymously with one another.
+The word Timber and Lumber are often used synonymously with one another.
 And you would be surely forgiven to use any of the two words you prefer but there is still a key difference between timber and lumber.

 While Timber is wood that is still erect and coupled to the ground, lumber is the processed piece of wood which is accurately measured too.
 In simpler terms, ‘Lumber is processed timber’.

 But over the years both words have gained the same meaning in common man’s vocabulary.
-Timber or Lumber enjoy a broad range of uses and the primary among these remains as building and furniture material.
+Both enjoy a broad range of uses and the primary among these remains as building and furniture material.
 Other uses include Paper and paper products, Flooring, Boat and Ship construction, Carvings and sculptures etc.

 The use of Timber as a construction material can be found in the Ancient Hindu Temples of Kerala (India), some of which are as old as the 2nd century.